 I used to be a noob myself, I still don’t pretend like I know everything, because I don’t, and I never will, I’ll always keep learning.
-Shout out to the person who told me a long time ago that I could be someone special one day, you know who you are, the first name starts with an S and last name with an R.
+Shout out to the person who told me a long time ago that I could be someone special one day, you know who you are.

-You should really try this one out, if you get the grip right, understand why you want to employ this grip and squat like this, you’ll open up a whole new world for yourself.
-I’ve written enough about this one, so no need to repeat, follow the above links to puzzle together all the info you need on this one.
-Or add and ask me on facebook.
+[Taco] You should really try this one out, if you get the grip right, understand why you want to employ this grip and squat like this, you’ll open up a whole new world for yourself.
+I’ve written enough about this one, so no need to repeat it, follow the above links to puzzle together all the info you need on this one.

 This press is performed with an open hand horn grip (crushing), crush grip or goblet grip (crushing), it’s named half crush grip as the press is only half and not a full overhead lock-out, and you’ll be crushing the bell to not only hold the bell but also to add the pectorals to the muscle groups worked.

 Best to perform outside on grass or sand.
 If indoors may be performed above a mat.
-Begin with lighter kettlebell and move up.
-Always keep eyes on the kettlebell.
+Begin with a lighter kettlebell and move up.
+Always keep your eyes on the kettlebell.